 How to Clean, Devein, and Marinate Shrimp for Honey Walnut Shrimp?

 I use large white shrimp, which needs to be de-shelled and de-veined.

 If the shrimp you’ve got still have shells, gently peel off the shell.
 For the tail part, while your fingers hold the tip of the tail shell, yank firmly while gently in small intervals back and forth, the shell shall come off easily.

-If you need to de-vein the back vein as well, you can apply the similar technique.
+If you need to de-vein the back vein as well, you can apply a similar technique.

-The third is to coat the marinated shrimp with egg liquid and sweet rice flour.
+Tip No.1 is to The helpful tip is to coat the marinated shrimp with egg liquid and sweet rice flour

-Place water-milled sweet rice flour and whisked egg liquid in a shallow bowl, respectively.
-Grab one shrimp at a time, first quickly dip into egg liquid and then in the sweet rice flour, both sides and then place it onto a plate.
+Place sweet rice flour and whisked egg liquid in a shallow bowl, respectively.
+Grab one shrimp at a time, first quickly dip it into egg liquid and then in the sweet rice flour, on both sides and then place it onto a plate.

 All done!
 Enjoy a super delicious and satisfying Honey Walnut Shrimp.